petersenpeter/CellExplorer/docs/pipeline/data-structure-and-format.md

 Any extra field can be added with info about the units, e.g. the theta phase of each spike for the units, or the position/speed of the animal for each spike. `sessionName.spikes.cellinfo.mat` should be located in the clusteringpath.

 ### Firing rate maps
-A Matlab struct (ratemap) containing firing rat maps, stored in a .mat file: `sessionName.ratemap.firingRateMap.mat` with the following fields:
+A Matlab struct (ratemap) containing 1D or linearized firing rat maps, stored in a .mat file: `sessionName.ratemap.firingRateMap.mat` with the following fields:
 * `map`: a 1xN cell-struct for N units each containing a KxL matrix, where K corresponds to the bin count and L to the number of states.
 States can be trials, manipulatio states, left-right states...
 * `x_bins`: a 1xK vector with K bin values used to generate the firing rate map.
 * `state_labels`: a 1xL vector with char labels describing the states.